 “What Athletes Unlimited is doing now, what skydiving is and embodies, is exactly what the suffragists did back then,” Curtis says.
 “They really stepped up and stood up for what they believed in.
 They were brave enough to challenge systems and ideologies that were set up to keep them down.”

 Highlight Pro Skydiving Team

-Directly speaking, Highlight team dive out of planes and helicopters across the country to celebrate women’s initiatives and equality.
+Directly speaking, the Highlight team dives out of planes and helicopters across the country to celebrate women’s initiatives and equality.
 They fly through colored smoke with phrases like “Equality can’t wait,” “Votes for women,” and “Shall not be denied,” on streamers and flags.
 Their gear is also in purple, white and yellow, “which American suffragists use to represent loyalty, purity and hope.”

 In 2019, the team came together in celebration of the women’s suffrage movement and those who secured women’s right.
 They wanted to inspire other women to seek out skydiving and champion conversations of gender equality.
 “The idea was to celebrate the centennial anniversary of the 19th Amendment in a way no one could ignore or could soon forget,” the team wrote on its website.

 It was sorely needed.
 The sport of skydiving itself represents gender inequality in sports.
 According to the USPA, 87% of skydivers are men, and only 13% are women.